Startseite » In-person workshop: Science Communication in Grant Proposals

 Basics of Science Communication

-Communicating research in a concise and understandable way and to gain the trust of the target group - that is the basis of good science communication.
-This format provides a sound understanding of these requirements and strengthens the key skills for effective science communication.
+Communicating research in a concise and understandable way and gaining the trust of the target group - that is the basis of good science communication.
+This training provides a sound understanding of these requirements and strengthens the key skills for effective science communication.

 Communicating Science Online